 Before a Royal Park...

 The flat site of Bushy Park has been settled for at least 4,000 years.
-A Bronze Age barrow & burial mound was excavated near Sandy Lane and the contents are now housed in the British Museum.
-There are clear remains of medieval settlements, with the finest example found South of Waterhouse Woodland Gardens, where there are traces of the largest and most complex field system in Middlesex.
+A Bronze Age burial mound – known as a barrow – was excavated in the north-east of the park near Sandy Lane.
+Among the finds was a dagger, which is now housed in the British Museum.

 The Longford River

-This mile long avenue was conceived by Sir Christopher Wren as a formal approach to Hampton Court Palace in the reign of William III & Mary II.
-Flanked on both sides by a single row of horse chestnuts and four rows of limes, it marks the park's zenith in terms of royal ambitions and sophistication.
-The view from Teddington Gate provides the most striking view of the Avenue, with the Arethusa 'Diana' Fountain and the Banqueting Hall as the backdrop.
+This mile-long avenue is perhaps the most prominent feature of the park, running south through the centre towards Hampton Court.
+It was devised by the celebrated neoclassical architect Christopher Wren as a formal approach to the Palace during the reign of William III and Mary II.
+Flanked on both sides by a single row of horse chestnut trees and four rows of limes, it marks the park’s zenith in terms of royal ambition and sophistication.

 Chestnut Avenue leads towards a large pool crowned by the captivating Arethusa ‘Diana’ Fountain – a gleaming gilt statue of a nymph from Greek mythology.
 Designed by Inigo Jones, it was completed in 1637 as a gift from Charles I to his wife Henrietta Maria, and originally stood at Somerset House.
 It was moved to its present location in 1713.